 Success in school instills pride and fuels the confidence and motivation teens need to transition into adulthood.
 Preparing teens for future success in their careers or pursuits in postsecondary education is a cornerstone of our work.

 Continuing Success—Where Students Go After Shepherd’s Hill

-- Approximately 80% of students who earn their high school diploma here are accepted to two-or four-year post-secondary programs at colleges around the country.
+- On average, 90% of students who earn their high school diploma here are accepted to two-or four-year post-secondary programs at colleges around the country.

 - For students who receive a high school diploma from Shepherd’s Hill Academy, 68% have gone on to attend two or four-year colleges.

 - Of this, 58% have attended four-year colleges, while 10% have attended two-year colleges.